sreeharshau/sreeharshau.github.io/index.md

 ![Title Image](Title_Image_2.jpg)

-I am a computer science researcher whose interests lie primarily in the Systems domain.
+I am a computer science researcher interested in research within Systems and Networking.
 I have been a part of projects in Cloud Computing, Distributed Systems and Computer Architecture.
 My current research is focused on the following areas:
   - Utilizing recent advances such as _RDMA_ and _Programmable Switches (P4)_ to accelerate large-scale system performance
+  - Improving techniques for _Data Deduplication_ with encrypted data
   - Analyzing the impact of _Networking Failures_ on large-scale software systems
-  - Analysis of modern-day _Serverless Computing_ infrastructure to identify performance bottlenecks and optimization opportunities

 I am enrolled in the PhD program in Computer Science at the University of Waterloo as a part of the Waterloo Advanced Systems Lab ([WASL](https://wasl.uwaterloo.ca/)).
-My supervisor is [Dr. Samer Al-Kiswany](https://cs.uwaterloo.ca/~alkiswan/index.html).
+My supervisor is [Prof. Samer Al-Kiswany](https://cs.uwaterloo.ca/~alkiswan/index.html).
 Prior to this, I was enrolled in the research-based master's program at Waterloo from 2019-2021 and I have been a Design Engineer at Advanced Micro Devices (AMD) from 2017-2019.

-I received my master's degree in Computer Science from the University of Waterloo in 2021, working under the supervision of  [Dr. Samer Al-Kiswany](https://cs.uwaterloo.ca/~alkiswan/index.html).
+I received my master's degree in Computer Science from the University of Waterloo in 2021, working under the supervision of  [Prof. Samer Al-Kiswany](https://cs.uwaterloo.ca/~alkiswan/index.html).
 I received my undergraduate degree in Computer Science from PES University in Bangalore, India and have been supervised by [Dr. K.V Subramaniam](https://www.linkedin.com/in/kalsubra/?originalSubdomain=in) and [Dr. Phalachandra](https://staff.pes.edu/nm1313).
 I was a research assistant at [CCBD](http://research.pes.edu/cloud-computing-big-data/) during my time there.

 I have experience developing systems in numerous languages such as C, C++, Java, JavaScript and Python along with limited experience in Solidity.